sagasu/hubot-ttc-team-building/README.md

 # hubot-ttc-team-building
-hubot script to prove of why some of projects are delayed.
+:scream_cat: hubot script to prove of why some of projects are delayed.

 See [`src/ttc.coffee`](src/ttc.coffee) for full documentation.